firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.voipbl.org/update/).

-The last time downloaded was found to be dated: Wed Jun  3 23:01:10 UTC 2015.
+The last time downloaded was found to be dated: Thu Jun  4 03:09:13 UTC 2015.

 The ipset `voipbl` has **10398** entries, **10808** unique IPs.